-- 1) Fails to ensure balance in the implementation of water efficiency practices and requirements for both urban and agricultural use. - 2) Would repeal cost-effective efficiency standards for water-using devices. - 3) Diminishes local agency control or flexibility in implementing water efficiency practices or standards. - 4) Places unreasonable conservation measures on commercial, industrial and institutional customers that would negatively impact or limit the potential for economic growth. - 5) Fails to recognize the importance of both water use efficiency and water supply development. - 6) Fails to recognize augmented or alternative water supplies as an efficient use of water, or that fails to provide an adequate incentive for investments in such water, for potable or non-potable reuse.
-(Melded) - 7) Fails to consider regional and local reliability when establishing any reduction targets during water shortages.
-(IRWD) - 8) Require water efficiency standards or performance measures that are infeasible, not practical or fail to have a positive cost-benefit ratio when comparing the cost of meeting the standard or implementing the performance measure with the value of the volume of water saved.
-(IRWD)
+- 1) Fails to ensure balance in the implementation of water efficiency practices throughout the state and requirements for both urban and agricultural use.
+(Staff) - 2) Would repeal cost-effective efficiency standards for water-using devices. - 3) Diminishes local agency control or flexibility in implementing water efficiency practices or standards. - 4) Places unreasonable conservation measures on commercial, industrial and institutional customers that would negatively impact or limit the potential for economic growth. - 5) Fails to recognize the importance of both water use efficiency and water supply development. - 6) Fails to recognize augmented or alternative water supplies as an efficient use of water, or that fails to provide an adequate incentive for investments in such water, for potable or non-potable reuse. - 7) Fails to consider regional and local reliability when establishing any reduction targets during water shortages. - 8) Requires water efficiency standards or performance measures that are infeasible, not practical or fail to have a positive cost-benefit ratio when comparing the cost of meeting the standard or implementing the performance measure with the value of the volume of water saved. - 9) Creates a "one-size-fits-all" approach to emergency drought declarations and regulations that ignores variations among communities, regions, and counties with respect to their ability to withstand the impacts and effects of drought.
+(Staff)

-WATER QUALITY AND ENVIRONMENTAL IMPACTS (Staff)
+WATER QUALITY AND ENVIRONMENTAL IMPACTS